GenSpectrum/silo-benchmark-ci/docs/help_text.md

 # SILO benchmarking CI system help

+# Essentials

 There are a few shortcut commands in `/opt/silo-benchmark-ci/docs/bin/`:

   - `list`: runs `watch evobench-run list` with color options
   - `list-all`: runs `evobench-run list-all` with pager and color option

+The outputs are at <https://silo-benchmarks.genspectrum.org/> or in `~/silo-benchmark-outputs`.

 # Programs and logs